felix20180131/Azure-Iot-SDK-On-KIWIMINI/README.md

       - Compile Azure iot SDK for Python.

-        The developer can reference the example of "Example of Cross Compiling the Azure IoT SDK for Python.md" in SDK.
+        The developer can reference the example of "Example of Cross Compiling the Azure IoT SDK for Python.md" in SDK. run "<AZURE_PYTHON_ROOT_DIR>/azure-iot-sdk-python/build_all/linux/setup.sh" to update system development environment,if done ,no need to do next time.

         - Compile Boostlinux module: